open-cluster-management/ci-cluster-config/README.md

-# ci-cluster-config
+# CI Cluster Config

-Configuration-as-code driven to the CI infra cluster by OpenShift GitOps
+This repository contains configuration for our CI Cluster - known as "hivemind" - to be loaded as an ArgoCD/OpenShift GitOps application!